Facts on the history of sexuality and sex in Ireland

 8. Do as I say not as I do

 Hypocrisy, like money, makes the world go round.
-But when hypocrisy reaches the towering levels that twentieth century Irish society achieved, something’s got to give.
+But when hypocrisy reaches the towering levels that twentieth-century Irish society achieved, something’s got to give.
 It was the denial of sex, its existence, its allure, its wonder and its normality, that gave the Irish Church so much power.
 Ironically enough it was sex that stripped them of it too, in a slew of ever increasing scandals that saw clergy having affairs, fathering children or abusing them.
 Revulsion at the double standards transformed Irish society.
 It’s sex in all its permutations that historians will return to when discussing the nature of Irish society in the late 20th century.

 9. A pint of plain is not your only man

 30 years ago, contraceptives were still illegal in the Republic.
 And pints, believe it or not, were another thing women could not have.
-To tackle this head on determined women like writer Nell McCafferty went into famous pubs in Dublin’s city centre, ordered 40 brandies, waited for them all to served, and then ordered a pint.
+To tackle this head on determined women like writer Nell McCafferty went into famous pubs in Dublin’s city center, ordered 40 brandies, waited for them all to serve, and then ordered a pint.
 When the barman refused, they in turn never paid for the brandies.
 Hit them in the pocket and they’ll always remember you.

 10. Now they’re on YouTube

 Now everyone knows your business if they have a laptop.
-In the last decade you were no one if you’re private life wasn’t picked over in public.
+In the last decade, you were no one if you’re private life wasn’t picked over in public.
 Even homegrown Irish celebrities joined the trend of discovering their privately made sex tapes had turned up on YouTube where the whole world laughed at their antics.
-In Ireland we have Colin Farrell to thank for this.
+In Ireland, we have Colin Farrell to thank for this.
 Always first in line for a bit of trouble, in 2005 a sex tape featuring Farrell and a former Playboy model Nicole Narain appeared on the internet prompting a lawsuit by the temperamental Dubliner, who called it “the most expensive 14 minutes of my life.”
 It certainly wasn’t his most inspired.

 * Originally published in 2010.